ialbert/bio/docs/bio-fasta.md

 ## Convert to FASTA

-The default behavior is to convert the genome (source) of the GenBank file to FASTA.
-The following commands print the genome sequence:
+The default behavior is to convert all features of the GenBank file to FASTA (this includes both the genome and all features).

-    bio fasta genomes.gb
+    bio fasta genomes.gb > all.fa

-all tools also work as a stream
+to convert only the genome component pass the `--genome` flag:

-    cat genomes.gb | bio fasta
+    bio fasta genomes.gb --genome > genomes.fa

 ## Inputs